 National Producer Number (NPN) (2021, 2022 Other Health Data Call and Definitions, NAIC website) - a specific number provided by National Insurance Producers Registry (NIPR) to individuals and most business entities that are listed in the NIPR's Producer Database (PDB).

-Third-Party Administrator (TPA) (Chapter 28, pg 97, State Licensing Handbook) - an entity that directly or indirectly underwrites, collects charges or premium from, or adjusts or settles claims on residents of a state, in connection with life, annuity or health coverage offered or provided by an insurer, unless accepted by statute.
+Third-Party Administrator (TPA) (Chapter 28, pg 97, State Licensing Handbook) - an entity that directly or indirectly underwrites, collects charges or premium from, or adjusts or settles claims on residents of a state, in connection with coverage offered or provided by an insurer, unless accepted by statute.

 Underwriting Section:

 Cancellations (2022 Homeowners) - Includes all cancellations of the policies where the cancellation effective date is during the reporting year.
-The number of cancellations should be reported on a policy basis regardless of the number of dwellings insured under the policy.

-Report cancellations separately for:

-Policies cancelled for non-payment of premium or non-sufficient funds.

-These should be reported every time a policy cancels for the above reasons. (i.e., if a policy cancels for non-pay three times in a policy period, and is reinstated each time; each cancellation should be counted.)
+These should be reported every time a policy cancels during the reporting period. (i.e., if a policy cancels for non-pay three times in a policy period, and is reinstated each time; each cancellation should be counted.)

-Policies cancelled at the insured’s request.

-Policies cancelled for underwriting reasons.

 Exclude: